boynux/boynux.github.com/_posts/2015-05-25-containers-fat-thin.md

     <script> (adsbygoogle = window.adsbygoogle || []).push({}); </script>
 </div>

-But with docker and its fantastic interface to LXC things start to change.
+But with Docker and its fantastic interface to LXC things start to change.
 Instead of building the whole `Squashfs` image and mounting `aufs` layers with lots of bash scripts, now you can use a simple API and client to do the whole thing in a very similar way.

 Something else has changed too, Docker by introducing Docker hub and lots of different and ready to use images, advocates an *only one process per container* philosophy.
 They even sometime later in a blog post mentioned it as a [lean and simple container][3] and discouraged a much more complicated multiprocess containers.